 Main UK Pendulum Floor Testing offices at Preston, Blackpool (Lancashire) and Banbury, Oxford, Rugby and Coventry, (Oxfordshire and Warwickshire) -

-When FloorSlip prepare a floor testing report for a slip injury claim (typically to be used as evidence in the UK courts by lawyers and solicitors etc.) we do so following the procedures laid down by the UK Courts / Government providing an unbiased account of the events.
-This type of report is known as a ‘CPR Compliant’ report
+FloorSlip specialise in the preparation of Expert Witness floor testing reports in slip injury claims.
+The reports are used as evidence in the UK courts by lawyers and solicitors etc. This type of report is known as a ‘CPR Compliant’ report and must be prepared following procedures laid down by the UK Courts / Government providing an unbiased account of the events.

 Briefly this means FloorSlip will act truthfully and unbiased to provide expert testimony and the testimony will contain findings, facts, opinions, statements and qualification, which comply with the UK Justice Departments’ Civil Procedure Rules (CPR 35).
 The expert will help the court by giving objective, unbiased opinion on matters within his or her expertise and this duty overrides any obligation to the person from whom he receives instructions or by whom he is paid.